How to Control Temperature on Your Charcoal Smoker

 Always do a ‘dry run’ on a new smoker

 Our primary aim here is to not blow an entire pay check on ruined meat.
 The best way to do this is to make sure you have full control of your barbecue at all times.
-This means you know exactly how to get it to a safe smoking temperature between 225 – 250°F, and how to hold it there.
+This means you know exactly how to use a charcoal smoker and get it to a safe smoking temperature between 225 – 250°F, and how to hold it there.

 It also means you know how to make adjustments when things go wrong.